zendframework/zf2-documentation/docs/languages/fr/user-guide/routing-and-controllers.rst

 allows us to specify placeholders in the URL pattern (route) that will be mapped to named parameters in the matched route.
 In this case, the route is **``/album[/:action][/:id]``** which will match any URL that starts with ``/album``.
-The next segment will be an optional action name, and then ﬁnally the next segment will be mapped to an optional id.
+The next segment will be an optional action name, and then finally the next segment will be mapped to an optional id.
 The square brackets indicate that a segment is optional.
 The constraints section allows us to ensure that the characters within a segment are as expected, so we have limited actions to